dart-lang/site-www/src/_includes/linter-rules-section.md

 _This rule is currently **experimental** and not yet available in a stable SDK._
 {% elsif lint.state == "removed" %}
-_This rule has been removed in the latest Dart releases._
+_This rule has been removed as of the latest Dart releases._
 {% elsif lint.state != "stable" %}
 _This rule is currently **{{lint.state}}**
 and available as of Dart {{lint.sinceDartSdk}}._